Visit

 Please note:

 The Royston address is a registered address used for official, legal, and financial correspondence only.
-It is NOT the location of Anukampa Grove Bhikkhuni Monastery or Ven.
+It is NOT the location of Anukampa Grove or Ven.
 Canda's residence.
 Please do not send any physical mail, gifts, or offerings intended for the Monastery or Ven.
 Canda to this address.
 If you would like to offer food items or other support please contact us here.

 Beneficiary email address: finances@anukampaproject.org